Eric Pearson

-Eric Pearson (born December 14, 1984) is an American screenwriter.
-He is best known for his work with Marvel Studios, writing various short films for their Marvel One-Shots series and the feature films Thor: Ragnarok (2017), Black Widow (2021), Thunderbolts* (2025) and The Fantastic Four: First Steps (2025), He also contributed to the screenplays for Godzilla vs. Kong (2021) and Transformers One (2024).
+Eric Pearson (born December 14, 1984) is an American screenwriter, best known for his work with Marvel Studios, writing various short films for their Marvel One-Shots series and the feature films Thor: Ragnarok (2017), Black Widow (2021), Thunderbolts* (2025) and The Fantastic Four: First Steps (2025).

+He also contributed to the screenplays for Godzilla vs. Kong (2021) and Transformers One (2024).

 Early life and career

 Pearson studied screenwriting at New York University's Tisch School of the Arts.
 He was enrolled in Marvel Studios' screenwriting program in 2010.